Experimental electronic music and explorations of interactive art and technology.

 Mechanically simple and sonically rich, these two sound objects have been used for a variety of audio performances.
 Essentially large pieces of steel with a multitude of contact mics attached, they offer a range of tone and percussive options.

 1400 rice paper balloons cover as many lights inside a 6 foot cauldron.
 Wind sensors detect air movement and the lights respond as if embers of a smouldering fire.
 Designed to depend on group collaboration, it has been exhibited in multiple public arenas.
+Later versions have been subdivided for smaller rooms.

 Created from a stash box of a former methamphetamine addict, this synthesizer transforms years of abuse into a squelching stream of lo-fi noise that can be played and performed as a standalone device or into an external audio mixer.
 Made using an Arduino and the Mozzi software library.